CBA Yorkshire

 CBA Yorkshire is a charitable organisation run by volunteers for the benefit of those interested in the welfare and better understanding of Yorkshire’s historic environment.
 It aims to encourage and promote greater public knowledge and involvement, and where possible advance and assist relevant research.

-We cover the historic Ridings of Yorkshire, from the Tees to the Humber, and from the Pennine moors to the east coast.
+They cover the historic Ridings of Yorkshire, from the Tees to the Humber, and from the Pennine moors to the east coast.
 The archaeology of this region is as diverse as its landscape, from the remains of the Palaeolithic and Mesolithic in the Dales to the military remains of the mid-twentieth century on the North Sea coast.